bitfocus/companion-module-obs-studio/HELP.md

 * This file should have a section labeled **[Hotkeys]**.
 Under that section, the left most text up until the equals sign is the Hotkey ID.
 For example, a Hotkey ID might look like: **OBSBasic.StartRecording**
 * Enter this value into the your Trigger hotkey by ID action in Companion

-*Note:* if you have scene-speicifc hotkeys, those Hotkey IDs are stored in a different file.
+*Note:* if you have scene-specific hotkeys, those Hotkey IDs are stored in a different file.
 To access those:
 * In the OBS > Scene Collection menu, select "Export" and choose a location.
 Click "Save"
 * Open the *SceneName* **.json** file in a text editor
 * This file will have multiple sections labeled **"hotkeys": {}**.
 It is likely easiest to use the search function to find them.
 Under each Hotkey  section, the text contained within the quotes above the "key" is the Hotkey ID.
 For example, a Hotkey ID might look like: **OBSBasic.SelectScene**